czzarr/czzarr.github.com/source/_posts/2012-03-19-what-will-your-last-holiday-photos-become.markdown

+---
+layout: post
-Title: What Will Your Last Holidays Photos Become?
+title: What Will Your Last Holidays Photos Become?
-Tags: storage, persistence, memory
+date: 2012-03-19 12:00
-Autopost: true
+comments: true
-Private: false
+author: Charles Miglietti
+categories: [storage, persistence, memory]
+---

 Yesterday was my wife's grand father funeral.
 Those moments are intense family time where everybody gathers together and tells all the anecdotes they